magento/devdocs/guides/v2.1/frontend-dev-guide/themes/favicon.md

 ## General overview

-The default 16x16 favicon icon can be overriden by uploading a custom icon in the Admin, or by adding it manually in the specific location in the theme directory.
+The default 16x16 favicon icon can be overidden by uploading a custom icon in the Magento Admin, or by adding it manually in the specific location in the theme directory.
 The favicon uploaded in the Admin has a higher priority, and will be used in case both are added.

 If you want to have favicon icons of different sizes, you need to add them manually in the file system and define in layout.